elixir-lang/elixir-lang.github.com/getting-started/mix-otp/dependencies-and-umbrella-projects.markdown

 lockfile: "../../mix.lock",
 ```

 Those options mean all dependencies will be checked out to `kv_umbrella/deps`, and they will share the same build, config and lock files.
-This ensures dependencies will be fetched and compiled once for the whole umbrella structure, instead of once per umbrella application.
+We haven't talked about configuration yet, but from here we can build the intuition that all configuration and dependencies are shared across all projects in an umbrella, and it is not per application.

 The second change is in the `application` function inside `mix.exs`: